 There is no concentration of credit risk with respect to investment receivables.
 The credit policy is that investments are only made to institutions that are creditworthy.
-Directors have established policies that, excluding CUSCAL, a maximum of 50% of capital can be invested with any one financial institution at a time.
+Directors have established policies that, excluding investments with CUSCAL, ANZ, CBA, NAB, WBC and the Australian Government, a maximum of 25% of capital can be invested with any one financial institution at a time.